nmagarino/homework-4-l-systems-nmagarino/README.md

 ## Aesthetic Requirements
 Your plant must have the following attributes:
 * It must grow in 3D
-* It must have flowers, leaves, or some other branch decoration in addition to basic branch geometry
+ rota* It must have flowers, leaves, or some other branch decoration in addition to basic branch geometry
 * Organic variation (i.e. noise or randomness in grammar expansion)
 * A flavorful twist.
 Don't just make a basic variation on the example broccoli